garylirocks/quickrefs/html.markdown

 - Better:

-  - Set `async` attribute: allow async loading of the script, this means they are loaded at the same time of page rendering, once downloaded, the browser stop everthing else and execute the script;
+  - Set `async` attribute: allow async loading of the script, this means they are loaded independently of other scripts or the HTML document, once downloaded, the browser stop everthing else and execute the script;
   - Set `defer` attribute: similar to `async` and does even more, indicating the script should be executed after the HTML is parsed, but before firing `DOMContentLoaded`;

   But broswer still loads them concurrently with other resources, such as images;